 If an element contains a variable number of fields or other elements, the total length of the element must be deductible from its field contents in order to allow parsing.

-Each element has an ID assigned, which identifies it in some frames.
+Each element has an ID assigned, which identifies it in the variable element container.
 Table 7 lists the elements defined within this standard and their corresponding ID and definition clause.

 Association Request Element